enishino/fmfm-filemanager/README.md

 ### Search
 * Full-text search with tag search is not possible yet.
 * Search by date will be (IMHO) implemented but not yet.
+### Upload
+* Making index is a heavy task and sometimes a gateway timeout happens.